Top US general says security in Afghanistan deteriorating - WTMJ

 “It is a political settlement that brings peace to Afghanistan.
 And it’s not just the last 20 years.
 It’s really the last 42 years,” he said.

-American officials have said the entire pullout of U.S. troops will most likely be completely finished by July 4.
+American officials have said the entire pullout of U.S. troops will most likely be completed by July 4.
 But Miller refused to give any date or time frame, referring only to the Sept.
-11 timeline given by President Joe Biden in April when he announced the final withdrawal of the remaining 2,500-3,500 American troops.
+11 timeline given by Biden in April when he announced the withdrawal of the remaining 2,500-3,500 American troops.

-Meanwhile, the Taliban have been over-running districts in rapid succession, many of them in the north of the country, which is dominated by Afghanistan’s minorities.
-The north is also the traditional stronghold of many former mujahedeen leaders that have been a dominant force in Afghanistan since driving the Taliban from power in 2001 together with the U.S.-led coalition.
+Meanwhile, Taliban fighters have been over-running districts in rapid succession, many of them in the north of the country, which is dominated by Afghanistan’s minorities.
+The north is also the traditional stronghold of many former mujahedeen leaders who have been a dominant force in Afghanistan since driving the Taliban from power in 2001 together with the U.S.-led coalition.

-Several of the districts have been on key roads and one on the border with northern Tajikistan.
-The Taliban have issued statements saying hundreds of Afghan security forces have surrendered, most of them going to their homes after being videod receiving transportation money from the Taliban.
+Several of the districts are on key roads and one is on the border with northern Tajikistan.
+The Taliban have issued statements saying hundreds of Afghan security forces have surrendered, most of them going to their homes after being recorded on video receiving transportation money from the Taliban.

-Miller said there’s multiple reasons for the collapse of districts, some the fatigue of the troops and their surrender, psychological defeat and military loss.
-But he said escalating violence risks the country falling into a deadly civil war.
+Miller said there are multiple reasons for the collapse of these districts, including troop fatigue and surrender, psychological defeat and military defeat.
+But he said the escalating violence puts the country at risk of falling into a deadly civil war.

+Going forward, the Afghan defense forces must focus on consolidating their strengths and establishing strategic areas and protecting them, Miller said.
+Losing districts to the Taliban that allows them to sever transportation and communication links threatens provincial capitals.

-“As we start talking about how does this all end?
-The way it must end for the Afghan people is something that revolves around a political solution,” said Miller.
+“As we start talking about how does this all end, the way it must end for the Afghan people is something that revolves around a political solution,” he said.
 “I’ve also said that if you don’t reduce the violence, that political solution becomes more and more difficult.”

-Miller said his time as the head of the U.S.’s military mission in Afghanistan was coming to an end, without giving a date,
+He said his time as the head of the U.S.’s military mission in Afghanistan was coming to an end, without giving a date, though the press briefing had the feeling of a farewell.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.